 A whirlygust of synapses fire, intellectually, emotionally, and sensually in director Todd Haynes’ thematic invocation of Bob Dylan, I’m Not There, which is a tone poem about Dylan as a concept, as an ache in the belly, as a mind for dissent, and as a troubadour that infects the minds of everyone willing to listen.
 It is not a picture about Dylan as a human being or a flesh-in-blood person, although it is defiant in its unabashed humanism, calling on a panoply of styles and personhoods to refract Dylan across numerous time spaces and identities to reveal not only his polyphonic self but the many valences of the nation he both represented and challenged.
 Dylan here is omnidirectional, paradoxically both a symbol for anything you want and a hungrier creature that swallows symbols whole and runs away in his (or her) own direction.
 Most biopics – a genre I’m Not There is only very tenuously related to – are a kind of pedestrian par excellance, as cinematically dead and intellectually bankrupt as any Michael Bay film, even though biopics wear their intellects less lightly and call on the spirit of the middlebrow rather than the lowbrow.
 They draw a decisive quotient of their beings from their belief that they can unravel and pin-down their subject-matter, that they are educators imparting true knowledge to the viewer.
 In contrast, I’m Not There cannot be pinned down, and it shows that its subject cannot either.

 Is it an intellectual exercise?
-It is and it isn’t, and even when it is, it remains wonderfully conditional.
+It is and it isn’t, and even when it is, it remains wonderfully conditional, skeptical of proclaiming that Dylan has any one true essence.
 Haynes occasionally overexerts himself (one of the stories is set in a town known as Riddle.
 Cute, I know).
 But I’m Not There is not a puzzle, nor a thought experiment to be answered.
 It is an international collage, relatively indiscriminate to gender and race, of moments and moods, alternate tempos and rhythms that all add up to a Bible of modern American music and American interests.
 A prism for our hopes and dreams, yet I’m Not There perennially defers our romantic attachment to an icon it argues is much more elusive than we want him to be.
 Or, perhaps, he’s as elusive as we need, enough to remain America’s phantom spirit, always there but never completely present, always removed just enough to hide something new waiting in the wings for revelation.

 That version of Dylan is a move star named June.
 Another is a happy-trails outlaw in the 1800s played by Richard Gere.
 The other four are, at least, singers, but that is their only connective tissue.
 They are a young Brit (Ben Wishaw), a slightly older Aussie (Heath Ledger, joining the Austrailian Blanchett), a Welshman (Christian Bale), and an African-American child played by Marcus Carl Franklin, a reflection of early Dylan’s habit of youthfully appropriating African-American music because he was unsure of himself and had no voice of his own.
 Essayed in this film, Dylan never develops that complete voice, but he also has many personal vernaculars, all of which may be phases or affectations, but they remind us that affectations and fads are ways people work-through and create their personalities.
 At one point, a journalist remarks to Dylan, quizzically, “I think we all know the definition of people?”
 Dylan, and the film, answers “Yeah, do we?”